Wilton-O/Alien-Invasion-Game-Versions-Repository/README.md

-Hello, professor!
+Hello!

-Hopefully, all of this has loaded correctly for you and that I have placed and labeled everything correctly for your grading/use.
+Hopefully, it is only my class professor who ends up reading this.
+As well, I hope that I have placed and labeled everything correctly for grading/use.

+Signed,
-- Wilton
+  Wilton